Chrisso/Amazon-Scraper/readme.md

 # English

-Download all your orders from amazon.com using your Firefox authorization cookies.
+Download all your orders from amazon.de (!) using your Firefox authorization cookies.

 # German